DuncteBot/SkyBot/.github/STRUCTURE_GUIDE.md

 ### Command constructor
 To maintain consistency between the constructors of the commands the following order has been given to the properties
+1. shouldLoadMembers
-1. requiresArgs
+2. requiresArgs
-2. requiredArgCount
+3. requiredArgCount
-3. displayAliasesInHelp
+4. displayAliasesInHelp
-4. category
+5. category
-5. name
+6. name
-6. aliases
+7. aliases
-7. helpFunction (prefix, invoke)
+8. helpFunction (prefix, invoke)
-8. usageInstructions (prefix, invoke)
+9. usageInstructions (prefix, invoke)
-9. userPermissions
+10. userPermissions
-10. botPermissions
+11. botPermissions
-11. flags
+12. flags
-12. cooldown
+13. cooldown
-13. cooldownScope
+14. cooldownScope
-14. cooldownKey
+15. cooldownKey
-15. overridesCooldown
+16. overridesCooldown

 ### Access Modifiers